Individual Development and Identity

 Lyman Hall

-Lyman Hall was an ordained minister, a doctor and one of three Georgians to sign the Declaration of Independence, quite a resume for a man born in Connecticut in 1747.
-Hall was from old New England stock and graduated from Yale.
-He abandoned the congregational ministry for medicine and moved South, eventually settling in Georgia […]
+He was an ordained minister, a doctor, and one of three Georgians to sign the Declaration of Independence, quite a resume for a man born in Connecticut in 1747.
+Lyman Hall was from old New England stock and graduated from Yale.
+He abandoned the congregational ministry for medicine and moved south, eventually settling in Georgia […]

 October 20, 1946